actions/importer-labs/bitbucket/1-configure.md

    - Using the down arrow key to highlight `Bitbucket`, press the spacebar to select, and then press enter to continue.
    - At the GitHub PAT prompt, enter the GitHub PAT generated in step 1 and press enter.
    - At the GitHub URL prompt, enter the GitHub instance URL or press enter to accept the default value (`https://github.com`).
-   - At the Bitbucket token prompt, enter the Bitbucket access token from step 2 and press enter.
+   - At the Bitbucket token prompt, enter the Bitbucket access token from step 2 or any random string if no token was generated, and press enter.

             ```console
             $ gh actions-importer configure